gsantopaolo/UpdateConference2019/README.md

 # AI for every developer - [Update Conference Prague 2019](https://www.updateconference.net/) course material
 This is the repository with all the assets out of my speech at the Update Conference 2019 in Prague.
-You can find the slides on the assts folder both in PDF and POwer Point format
+You can find the slides on the [assets folder](https://github.com/gsantopaolo/UpdateConference2019/tree/master/Assets) both in PDF and Power Point format

 # Requirements
-To runn all the samples you're gonna need Visual Studio 2017 or 2019 (any version) to run all the .Net related samples.
+To run all the samples you're gonna need Visual Studio 2017 or 2019 (any version) to run all the .Net related samples.
 You also gonna need .Net Core 3.0 installed on your machine.
 To run the ONNX converter you need Docker installed on your system.